Emma-Solano/Send-it-safe-client/README.md

 # Send-it-Safe-client 🧗‍♂️
 Front-end side for Module's 3 Project ⛰️
----
 # Objective 🎯
-The intention to create this application is to provide mountaineers, sport climbers or any other person that goes aoutdoors a safe way to communicate to others dangers or warnings spotted in the mountain, also the user can consult what type of threats will face, prior to the outdoor trip.
+The intention to create this application is to provide mountaineers, sport climbers or any other person that goes outdoors a safe way to communicate to others dangers or warnings spotted in the mountain, also the user can consult what type of threats will face, prior to the outdoor trip.
 ---
 # Instructions 📋 :
 - First of all you need to sign up in the application.